guardian/secure-contact/README.md

 To release the latest version of master to a stage, login to the AWS console and terminate the currently running instance.
 Once the ASG healthchecks fail, the ASG will launch a new instance using the launch config in the CloudFormation template.

 The status page will remain available during the replacement since the page is served from an S3 bucket.
 While the new instance is launching it will perform the status check and update the status page in S3.

+## TODO:

+- Store healthcheck history and only send notifications on state change
+- Decrease interval between healthchecks
+- Serve a page displaying health information, including the healthcheck history
+- Create a UI that only allows access to authorised users
+- Add functionality to disable the S3 upload via UI
+- Add toggle to override healthcheck results and force page update to desired state